How to buy an apartment in Montenegro

 2. Promising business opportunities - an apartment can be rented to tourists, receiving rental income.

-3. You can move here for permanent residence, issue a residence permit on understandable terms, organize a commercial business in any resort town of Montenegro.
+3. You can move here for permanent residence, issue a residence permit on understandable terms, and organize a commercial business in any resort town of Montenegro.

 4. The country has loyal rules for investors.